0x7b1/co2-emission-simulator/README.md

 ![Screenshot](screenshot_1.png)

-This is the repository for the project titled "A distributed real-time simulation based approach for quantifying CO2 emissions of urban car traffic".
+This is the repository for the project titled "A real-time simulation based approach for quantifying CO2 emissions of urban car traffic".
 It contains the report and two programs that are part of it.

 The `server` folder contains the code for the backend part.
 It does the server gateway logic for the simulation.